Sample- and Hardware-Efficient Fidelity Estimation by Stripping Phase-Dominated Magic

 Additionally, we propose a nonlinearly-augmented~DFE framework catered to the situation where \emph{only} Pauli measurements are allowed.
 Phase stripping is not applied here, but to reduce the sampling overhead, we employ a nonlinear post-processing of the direct Pauli measurements.
-We give a systematic algorithm for the \emph{nonlinear}-DFE, based on the divide-and-conquer (DNC) strategy that does not require convex optimization over an exponentially large space~\cite{cha2025_operator_aware,caprotti2026}.
+We give a systematic algorithm for the \emph{nonlinear}-DFE, based on the divide-and-conquer (DNC) strategy.
+While DNC requires exponential memory and time by the number of qubits, it does not require the convex optimization~\cite{cha2025_operator_aware,caprotti2026} over such memory data or input states.

 \textit{Direct FE.}---We first outline the conventional algorithm for estimating the fidelity between an $n$-qubit input state $\rho$ and the target pure state $\ket{\psi}\bra{\psi}$, or the direct FE (DFE) scheme~\cite{flammia2011,julia2025,leone2023}.
 For the $n$-qubit Pauli group as $\mathcal{P}_n\equiv \left\{\pm iI,\pm iX,\pm iY,\pm iZ\right\}^{\otimes n}$~\cite{gottesman1998} and a given single-qubit Pauli operator $P$, let us denote an $n$-qubit Pauli operator $P^{\bfa}\equiv \bigotimes_{i=1}^{n} P^{a_i}$, where $\bfa\in \bfF^n_2$.
 It follows that an up-to-phase Pauli operator in $\mathcal{P}_n/ \mathbb{Z}_4$ is $T_{\bfa}\equiv \bigotimes_{i=1}^{n}i^{a_{ix}a_{iz}}X^{a_{ix}}Z^{a_{iz}}$, where $\bfa=(\bfa_x,\bfa_z)\in \bfF^{2n}_2$.
 From the general decomposition using Pauli coefficients,